mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 - Improve [the documentation](https://github.com/mui-org/material-ui/tree/next/docs).
 - Help others to get started.
 - [Spread the word](https://twitter.com/MaterialUI).
-- Answer [StackOverflow questions](https://stackoverflow.com/questions/tagged/material-ui) or [issues marked as question](https://github.com/mui-org/material-ui/issues?q=is%3Aopen+is%3Aissue+label%3Aquestion) in the repository.
+- Answer questions on [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui) or on [Spectrum](https://spectrum.chat/material-ui).

 If you use Material-UI in a commercial project and would like to support its continued development by becoming a **Sponsor**, or in a side or hobby project and would like to become a backer, you can do so through [OpenCollective](https://opencollective.com/material-ui).